 The founder of the PK 24:

 Poul Kjærholm was a celebrated Danish designer, born in January 1929.
 He was an iconic figure in Danish art.
 After beginning his career as a cabinet-maker, he trained at the Danish School of Arts and Crafts in Cophenhagen, where he worked with Professor Herløw and Professor Suenson.
-He also worked with his friend Ejvind Kold Christiansen, who particularly supported his creation of the PK 24 Chaise Longue.
+He also worked with his friend Ejvind Kold Christiansen, who particularly supported his creation of the PK 24 Lounge Chair.
 This chair later found worldwide success.